Hike, SUP and Wild Swim in Snowdonia

 Pen y Bwlch

 Nestled in the spectacular Caernarfon countryside, Pen y Bwlch overlooks mountains and rivers on the edge of Snowdonia National Park.
 This is a secluded retreat with lots of space and an off-grid feel, but it’s also just a 15-minute drive from Llanberis, at the foot of Snowdon.
 Simple facilities include eco-composting toilets, hot showers and drying facilities in the barn.
-You'll stay in bell tents on a twin-share basis.
+You'll stay in bell tents which typically sleep up to 4 people.
 You'll need to bring your own sleeping bag, sleeping mat and pillow.

 There are not enough bell tents to offer a private bell tent, however, your host can provide a solo tent if you prefer to sleep alone.
 See Optional Extras for the price.